 How to Answer Interview Questions About Being Fired

+It's also important to be honest.
 If you're tempted to give a different reason than being fired for leaving your job, know that your previous employer may be able to disclose the reason for your termination during a reference check.
-Remember too, that being dishonest during the application process can result in not getting a job offer, having it withdrawn, or being fired should your deception be discovered.
+Being dishonest during the application process can result in not getting a job offer, having it withdrawn, or being fired should your deception be discovered.

 You'll need to tailor your response to fit your own circumstances and how your termination was handled, but these examples of answers will give you a starting point for framing your response.